JaMata/CluelessUnicorn/README.md

-Hello.
+# Hello. :shipit: /play greatjob

-Clueless Unicorns is a simplified version of the popular board game Clue.
+**Clueless Unicorns** is a simplified version of the popular board game Clue.
 The requirements of the application were set forth by the professors of Foundations of Software Engineering at Johns Hopkins University.
 In fact, this online-murder-mystery board game is the final project of the aforementioned course!
 We've moved through distinct software development lifecycle phases, providing deliverables all along the way.

-Team Concept Unicorn
+### Team Concept Unicorn
 Krista Delap
 Jordan Foster
 Matt Kelso
 Ryan Kelly

-Fork the Repo & Run It!
+### Fork the Repo & Run It!
 1. Clone the Repo. `git clone ...`
 2. Move into the Clueless DIR `cd ...`
 3. Run `npm install`